ansible/molecule/doc/source/examples.rst

         volumes:
           - /sys/fs/cgroup:/sys/fs/cgroup:ro

-Note that centos:7 image contains a `seccomp security profile for Docker`_ which allows to use Systemd.
+Note that centos:7 image contains a `seccomp security profile for Docker`_ which enables the use of systemd.
-When needed, such security profile can be reused (for example the one available in Fedora [2]_:
+When needed, such security profiles can be reused (for example `the one available in Fedora`_):

 .. code-block:: yaml